Acoustics 001 - LoudspeakerWithCabinet

 remove

 operation.
-As remove target, select the box, the extra air bubble segment below the loudspeaker, and the thin extra sliver of loudspeaker cabinet below the air bubble (tags13, 15, 16
+As target, select the box, the air bubble segment hanging below the loudspeaker, and the thin sliver of loudspeaker cabinet that was cut off by the box.The air bubble and cabinet bottom surfaces should be level:

 Step 2 - Define shared expressions and materials